dimjds/Music-Planet-Online-Store-React/README.md

     ```
 4. **Install backend dependencies:**
     ```bash
-      install PHP
-      install Apache or any other alternative
+    You'll need to install PHP, MySQL and Apache or any of its alternatives separately.
-      install MySQL
     ```

 ## ▶️ Usage
 1. **Start the frontend development server:**
     ```bash
-    You'll need to install PHP, MySQL and Apache or any of its alternatives separately.
+    cd frontend
+    npm run dev
     ```
 2. **Start the backend server (ensure PHP and MySQL are running)